 More helpful hints

 - Make sure you have more than enough of everything from pens to containers to vehicles.
 Supplies can break, get lost or can get contaminated so be prepared to replace anything at an instant’s notice.

 - When bringing your containers out of storage or from your vehicle, make 100% sure that your scent containers are not placed with or near your clean containers.
 Even residual odour can transfer easily to nearby objects.

 - Scent containers (including lids) should either be new (never used) or have only ever had official odour in them.

 - Make sure to have perfectly clean distractors and swab holders available.
-Provide them in their original packages if possible so the judge does not have to wonder if they’ve been stored improperly or otherwise contaminated.
+Provide them in their original packaging if possible so the judge does not have to wonder if they’ve been stored improperly or otherwise contaminated.
 Obviously, swabs must be clean as well, not stored with odour and there should be plenty of them.

 - Have de-odourizing spray on hand for bodily function accidents or areas contaminated by a competitor with food or by an exposed swab.